QCD Running in Lepton Number Violating Meson and Tau Decays: RGE-Induced Bounds on Wilson Coefficients

 In this section, we derive RGE-improved bounds on the Wilson coefficients ($C_{n(ijkl)}^{XYZ}$), which are associated with the dimension-9 operator basis listed in Eqs.\,(\ref{eq:OperBasis-1})-(\ref{eq:OperBasis-8}).
 These operators contribute to the LNV meson decays $M_1^-\to M_2^+ \ell_1^- \ell_2^-$ and to the LNV tau decays $\tau^-\to \ell^+ M_1^- M_2^-$.
 Many of these processes have been searched experimentally, and their non-observation puts upper bounds on their branching fractions.
 The existing experimental limits on the branching fractions for different LNV meson and tau decay are shown in Tables (\ref{tab:expbounds_mesondecays}) and (\ref{tab:expbounds_taudecays}).

 Using the expressions for the partial widths given in Eqs. (\ref{eq:mesondecaywidth}) and (\ref{eq:taudecaywidth}) for meson and tau decays in terms of the Wilson coefficients, we can translate the experimental bounds listed in Tables (\ref{tab:expbounds_mesondecays}) and (\ref{tab:expbounds_taudecays}) into constraints on the respective Wilson coefficients.
-The resultant bounds are presented in Tables (\ref{tab:limits_mesons_O12_ee_noCKMbasis})-(\ref{tab:limits_taus_7_noCKMbasis}) under the ``Tree Level'' column, as they do not take into account RG evolution effects.
+The resultant bounds are presented in Tables (\ref{tab:limits_mesons_O12_ee_noCKMbasis})-(\ref{tab:limits_taus_7_noCKMbasis}) under the ``Tree Level'' column, as they do not take into account RG evolution effects. {We can see that the most stringent tree-level bounds on the Wilson coefficients stem from the LNV kaon and $B$-meson decays $K^-\to\pi^+\ell_1^-\ell_2^-$ and $B^-\to \pi^+\mu^-\mu^-$ [of order $\mathcal O(1)$ and $\mathcal O(10^2)$ respectively] since these processes have the strongest experimental bounds (see Table \ref{tab:expbounds_mesondecays}).
+The remaining processes translate into tree-level bounds of the Wilson coefficients up to three orders of magnitude weaker.\footnote{{This range of bounds on the Wilson coefficients ($C_n$) translated into the new physics scale $\Lambda_{\text{NP}}$ (through $1/\Lambda_{\text{NP}}^5 = C_n G_F^2/2m$) corresponds to $\Lambda_{\text{NP}}\gtrsim (8-94)\,\mbox{GeV}$.}} }

 The RG evolution matrices $U(\mu,\Lambda)$, calculated in Sec.\,(\ref{sec:QCDcorrections}) and listed in Appendix (\ref{app:umatrices}), allow us to derive new limits on the Wilson coefficients.
 If at the tree level the Wilson coefficient $C_n$ appearing in the expressions for the partial decay widths [Eqs.\,(\ref{eq:mesondecaywidth}) and (\ref{eq:taudecaywidth})] has a tree-level bound $C_n \lesssim C_n^{exp}$, then due to radiative corrections, the tree-level Wilson coefficient $C_n$ should be replaced by $C_n(\mu)$ according to Eq.\,(\ref{eq:RGE-Sol}), i.e,